ds199895/DualTHOR/README.md

 ### 1. Python Side:
 Python is mainly used to control the Agent in the virtual environment to perform navigation, interaction, control and other tasks, and to obtain perception data from the environment.
 The main scripts are:
-   1. main.py: Main program entry, including launcher, tcp_server, server_ik; simply start this file directly.
+   1. test.py: Main program entry, including launcher, tcp_server, server_ik; simply test the performance of humanoid robot low-level control.
    2. controller.py: Controller program, responsible for interacting with the Unity environment, starting the server, calling action methods, sending and providing feedback.
    3. config.json: Configuration file, currently only contains success rate; more parameters can be added as needed.
    4. actions: Action scripts containing all action methods.